gowriswarupk/wad2-MovieApp-Assignment1/README.md

 REACT_APP_TMDB_KEY = <enter value here>
 ```

-once completed, the application can be setup by running
+once completed, the application can be setup by running (npm version in project: 9.6.3)
 ```
 npm install
 ```